pymc-devs/pymc-examples/myst_nbs/pymc3_howto/api_quickstart.myst.md

 ### 3.3 Variational inference

-PyMC3 supports various Variational Inference techniques.
+PyMC supports various Variational Inference techniques.
 While these methods are much faster, they are often also less accurate and can lead to biased inference.
-The main entry point is `pymc3.fit()`.
+The main entry point is `pymc.fit()`.

 ```{code-cell} ipython3
 with pm.Model() as model: